What to do in Nîmes for 1 or 2 days?

 - Late afternoon at the edge of the Mediterranean

-Where to sleep in Nîmes
+Accommodation in Nîmes

 - Campanile Nîmes-Center Mas Carbonnel: Located about twenty minutes walk from the arena of Nîmes.
 Bright and comfortable double room from 65 €, breakfast 9.90 €.
 The most: the comfort of the rooms, the equipment, the cleanliness, the large choice of buffet especially for the evening meal.